dart-archive/www.dartlang.org/src/site/_includes/language-tour/control-flow/index.markdown

 <h4 id="assert">Assert</h4>

-Use an assert statement to disrupt normal execution if a boolean condition is false.
+Use an assert statement to disrupt normal execution if a [boolean](#booleans) condition is false.
+You can find examples of assert statements throughout this tour.
-Here are some examples of assert statements:
+Here are some more:

 {% pretty_code dart 0 %}
-assert(text != null);  // Make sure the variable has a non-null value. assert(number &lt; 100);  // Make sure the value is less than 100.
+assert(text != null);  // Make sure the variable has a non-null value. assert(number &lt; 100);  // Make sure the value is less than 100. assert(urlString.startsWith('https')); // Make sure this is an HTTPS URL.
 {% endpretty_code %}

 <aside class="note" markdown="1">